TEALSK12/apcsa-public/curriculum/README.md

 ### Printing GitBook
 --------------------
-The Introduction to Computer Science GitBook can be printed by navigating to https://pdf.gitbook.cloud/preview?url=https://tealsk12.gitbook.io/apcsa/#, the "Download" button does not work.
+The AP CS A GitBook can be printed by navigating to https://pdf.gitbook.cloud/preview?url=https://tealsk12.gitbook.io/apcsa/#, the "Download" button does not work.
 The workaround is to use the .pdf reader download button by clicking on the document to enable the pdf menu to show and clicking the downarrow icon in the upper right corner.

 ### Giving feedback on the curriculum